Boston Confidentiality Agreement Attorneys

 Not only does this document provide you with privacy, but it is also very helpful in protecting your young children from details and information that could be confusing or even painful to them.
 They do not need to be aware that there is a dollar value placed on their care, or that a parent is legally required to spend a specific amount of time with them each week, but only in a supervised environment.
 This adult information can be sealed so that your children never overhear adults discussing the most private details of your family life.

 To understand the entire process of a divorce and the legal matters that will follow your family for many years, turn to the DiBella Law Offices, P.C.
-Our Boston divorce lawyers have decades of experience guiding families just like yours through the initial divorce process and then on through modifications as life situations change or evolve.
+Our Boston divorce lawyers have nearly two decades of experience guiding families just like yours through the initial divorce process and then on through modifications as life situations change or evolve.
 Call (617) 870-0907 today to schedule a free consultation.